Protohalos and their connection to halo assembly, shape and structure: Shape tensors and invariants

 The tensor $\epsilon_{ij}$ encodes the coupling between the density and velocity fields, characterizing the anisotropic energy distribution and providing a framework for analyzing the dynamical response of protohalos to their surrounding environment.
 In the initial conditions, $\nabla\phi = \bm{v}/fDH$, where $f\equiv d\ln D/d\ln a$ and $D$ is the linear theory growth factor.
 Hence, for each protohalo, we estimate

 where $r_{k,i}$ and $v_{k,j}$ are the components of the $k$th particles position and velocity with respect to the center of mass, and the sum is over all its particles \citep{rotinv}.

 Since $\epsilon_{ij}$ depends on one derivative of the potential rather than two, it is slightly more robust to measure than ${\cal D}_{ij}$.
-In addition, for protohalos, all three eigenvalues of $\epsilon_{ij}$ are positive, whereas this is not so for ${\cal D}_{ij}$ \citep{mds2024}.
+In addition, for protohalos, all three eigenvalues of $\epsilon_{ij}$ are positive, whereas this is not the case for ${\cal D}_{ij}$ \citep{mds2024}.